hl7au/au-fhir-childhealth/pages/_includes/ncdhc-medicationstatement-vitamink-intro.md

 **Each MedicationStatement must have:**

 1.  a status
-1.  a medication SNOMED code which tells you what medication was administered
+1.  a medication SNOMED code (indicating what medication was administered)
-1.  a time indicating when the medication was given
+1.  a time (indicating when the medication was given)
 1.  a subject (Patient)
-1.  tekn to indicate the medication was applied
+1.  taken (to indicate the medication was applied)

 **Profile specific implementation guidance:**